vinceimbat/vinceimbat/content/thoughts/lilim.md

 Lilim is my bi-weekly newsletter on walking.
 Originally it was a weekly newsletter, but I just couldn't sustain that schedule of production.
 It is too much product oriented.
 As of 2022-08-25, Lilim will be "published whenever ready" and shall be integrated with [[thoughts/uman]].

-I took [[thoughts/craig mod]]'s advice and released Lilim by season.
+I took [[craig mod]]'s advice and released Lilim by season.
 As of 2022, Lilim has three seasons.
 The first season was a mix of walk vignettes and personal essays.
 The second season followed a 3-2-1 newsletter style.
 The third season is mostly walk vignettes.

 Moving forward, I would like to write shorter vignettes, like those of [[thoughts/ben hewitt]] (300-400 words, 2-4 paragraphs).
 This would teach me how to be more succinct and could lessen the load further so I can focus more on my studies.